The best way to communicate with someone with psychosis is to be supportive and not judgemental.

 It can be difficult to communicate with a person who is experiencing psychosis because they may:

 When supporting someone experiencing psychosis you should:

 Tip: Use the same language that the person uses to describe their experiences (e.g. – if the person refers to a voice that they hear as “Rodney”, you should do the same).

 - A person with lived experience of a mental health condition

 Note: If this type of discussion is outside the scope of your role, then it is important to let your supervisor know of your observations.
 Also ensure you follow your organisation’s reporting and recording requirements.

-Psychosis first aid guidelinesThese guidelines provide an overview of common symptoms, how to talk to someone who is experiencing psychotic symptoms and what to do in a crisis situation.
-Type: GuidelineLength: 3 pagesProduced by: Mental Health First Aid Australia
+Psychosis mental health first aid guidelinesThese guidelines provide an overview of common symptoms, how to talk to someone who is experiencing psychotic symptoms and what to do in a crisis situation.
+Type: GuidelineLength: 14 pagesProduced by: Mental Health First Aid Australia

 PsychosisThis website provides an overview of psychosis and includes a podcast where Reka shares her experience of psychosis.Type: Web pageEstimated reading time: 5 minutesProduced by: Mind